suhwr/smartcrop-sharp/README.md

 ## Face Detection Example

 Check out [smartcrop-cli](https://github.com/jwagner/smartcrop-cli/) for a more advanced [example](https://github.com/jwagner/smartcrop-cli/blob/master/smartcrop-cli.js#L100) of how to use smartcrop from node including face detection with opencv.

-## Changelog

-### 2.0.8
-- Update peerDependency to sharp 0.32

-### 2.0.7
-- Update peerDependency to sharp 0.31

-### 2.0.6
-- Update peerDependency to sharp 0.30

-### 2.0.5
-- Update peerDependency to sharp 0.29

-### 2.0.4
-- Updated all dependencies
-- Added typescript definitions (with help from @nicholaschiang)

-### 2.0.2

-- **sharp is now a peer dependency you will need to install it via `npm install sharp` when updating**
-- In short: It's a lot faster, especially when calculating bigger crops.
-- The quality of the crops should be comparable but the exact results are going to be different.